AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/experimentation.md

   ![experiment panel](assets/experiment.png)

    >[!IMPORTANT]
-   >If the necessary setup in CJA data views has not been completed, you will receive a message to that effect before you can proceed.
+   >If the necessary setup in CJA data views has not been completed, you will receive this message before you can proceed: "[!UICONTROL Please configure the experiment and variant dimensions in Data Views]".

 1. Configure the panel input settings.